Black Sheep of the Family? Here’s Why It Can Really Hurt

 If you resonate with these signs of being the black sheep in your family, you're not alone in this journey.
 Whether you're feeling like the odd one out or facing criticism from your family, know that there's support available.
 You deserve to find acceptance and thrive on your own terms.

-The Black Sheep of the Family are Often the Most Sensitive
+The Black Sheep of the Family Are Often the Most Sensitive

 If you're someone who's emotionally sensitive or intense, you might find yourself facing challenges not because of those traits themselves, but because of how they set you apart in social circles and family dynamics.
 Being misunderstood or excluded in the past might have led you to internalize negative feelings about yourself, leaving you feeling like the 'difficult one' or the black sheep of the family.